Consider the following two scenarios:

 The CEO went on stage.
 With great enthusiasm he started his story.
 To his left there was a big picture, covered with red cloth.
 After the first few slides, he removed the red cloth.
 A and big picture with space ships, astronauts and planets emerged.

 Now the audience was paying attention.
 More than half of the slides were visuals from the big picture.
-He used half an hour to tell the story.
+He spent half an hour telling the story.
 After this, one of the big shots from head office congratulated the CEO.
-“I have never seen a strategy presented like like this before – it was great!”
+“I have never seen a strategy presented like this before – it was great!”

 Three months later, all that had participated in the presentation remembered the picture.
-All remembered the two strategic goals.
+We all remembered the two strategic goals.
 Most participants recalled all the strategic objectives.
-And many were involved in carrying out the strategic actions.
+Many were involved in carrying out the strategic actions.

 Death by PowerPoint

 The auditorium was packed.
 More than 100 people sat and prepared themselves for a presentation of the new strategy.
 A big management consultancy had worked on it for months, with input from the leadership team.
 Now it was show time.
 There was a nice 100+ page strategy report for each participant.
 The report was dense with text, figures and graphs, and photos of happy and dedicated people.

 The CEO went on stage.
 With great enthusiasm, he went through the 80 slides, which was a condensate of the strategy.
 The presentation went on and on, for more than one hour.
 Bullet points, tables, graphs.
 Once in a while a photo of happy and dedicated people.
 There was of course a Q&A session in the end, with a few polite questions.